-Cover with half of the chopped ham, shredded cheese, Italian seasoning and fresh basil (5).
-If you don’t have or don’t want to make Italian seasoning (it is super easy though!), you can just use oregano, although I wouldn’t use more than half a tbsp on each dough.
+Cover with half of the chopped ham, shredded cheese, Italian seasoning, and fresh basil (5).
+If you don't have or don't want to make Italian seasoning (it is super easy though!), you can just use oregano, although I wouldn't use more than half a tablespoon on each dough.

 Take the dough edge farthest away from you and roll towards you, trying your best to keep the fillings inside (6).
 It can be a messy project, but anyway you do it, it will taste amazing.
-You should now have a tube of filling, cut it into 1 inch thick rolls (7).
+You should now have a tube of filling, and cut it into 1-inch thick rolls (7).

 Storage Tips for Homemade Pizza Rolls

-When bringing them to hikes, school and work, there’s no need to re-heat them in the oven.
-Simply take them out of the freezer and bring with you!
-In a few hours they are ready to be eaten.
+When bringing them to hikes, school, and work, there's no need to reheat them in the oven.
+Simply take them out of the freezer and bring them with you!
+In a few hours, they are ready to be eaten.

 Enjoyed this Homemade Pizza Rolls Recipe?
 Check out these as well!